pexip/os-python2.7/Doc/library/ssl.rst

       SSL version 3 is insecure.
 Its use is highly discouraged.

-   .. deprecated:: 2.7.13

-      OpenSSL has deprecated all version specific protocols.
-Use the default protocol with flags like ``OP_NO_SSLv3`` instead.

 .. data:: PROTOCOL_TLSv1

    Selects TLS version 1.0 as the channel encryption protocol.

-   .. deprecated:: 2.7.13

-      OpenSSL has deprecated all version specific protocols.
-Use the default protocol with flags like ``OP_NO_SSLv3`` instead.

 .. data:: PROTOCOL_TLSv1_1